A guide to debt

 - Your creditors are getting token payments but you are also saving up money to clear those debts at a discount and get your debts written off quicker.

-- We will endeavour to freeze any interest and charges.
+- They will endeavor to freeze any interest and charges.

 - You won’t pay a monthly management fee.
 The plan is on a no-win, no-fee basis.

 - Because you are unable to keep to your contractual payments this will affect your credit file for up to six years making it difficult to obtain credit.